DevNetSandbox/sbx_multi_ios/docs/labs/telemetry-with-pig.md

 Lets take a look at an NX-API parsing example: `show system resources`.

 The raw data looks like below.
 You can get this info by looking at the telemetry_model_raw.txt file running in the `unified-pipeline` container .

+!!! bug "TODO"
+    do a docker exec command

 !!! info "show system resources telemetry"
     ```